claudiubelu/kubernetes/test/images/README.md

 Keep in mind that the Windows node might not be able to build container images for newer OS versions than itself (even with `--isolation=hyperv`), so keeping the node up to date and / or upgrading it to the latest Windows Server edition is ideal.

+Windows test images must be built for Windows Server 2019 (1809) and Windows Server 1903, thus, if the node does not have Hyper-V enabled, or it is not supported, multiple Windows nodes will required, one per OS version.

 Additionally, remote management must be configured for the node's Docker daemon.
 Exposing the Docker daemon without requiring any authentication is not recommended, and thus, it must be